 Get yourself to the bandstand for their summer concert series on the boardwalk!
 Over 40 performances occur each year so be sure to check the schedule.

-Enjoy some Watersports by renting or learning from one of these local companies:
+Enjoy some Watersports like surfing or SUP by renting or learning from one of these local companies:

 Shop til’ you drop at the Tanger Outlets.